Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Numerical Experiments

-Figure~\ref{fig:duibi} illustrates the localization results for both sensor self-localization and target localization under the two different processing strategies: the separate approach (SP-ADMM-SCNL) and the proposed joint approach (SP-ADMM-JCNL).
-For the separate method, the average computation time was approximately 0.0626 seconds for the first stage (cooperative localization of sensors) and 0.0863 seconds for the second stage (non-cooperative localization of the target), resulting in a total runtime of around 0.1489 seconds.
-In contrast, the joint method required an average computation time of about 0.0955 seconds to complete both tasks simultaneously, which is slightly lower than the cumulative cost of the two-stage approach.
+Figure~\ref{fig:duibi} illustrates the localization results for both sensor self-localization and targets localization under the two different processing strategies: the separate approach (SP-ADMM-SCNL) and the proposed joint approach (SP-ADMM-JCNL).
+For the separate method, the average computation time was approximately 0.0258 seconds for the first stage (cooperative localization of sensors) and 0.0863 seconds for the second stage (non-cooperative localization of the targets), resulting in a total runtime of around 0.1643 seconds.
+In contrast, the joint method required an average computation time of about 0.1768 seconds to complete both tasks simultaneously, which is slightly lower than the cumulative cost of the two-stage approach.
+The joint method exhibits faster convergence in the initial iterations, particularly in estimating the target positions.
+This improvement is crucial in real-time applications.
+Moreover, unlike the separate approach, the joint strategy avoids target estimation delays by updating sensor and target locations simultaneously.

-The efficiency gain arises from the ability of the joint method to perform simultaneous updates of sensor and target positions, which eliminates the sequential dependency inherent in the separate strategy.
-This structural advantage leads to faster convergence, especially in the early iterations, as can be seen in the RMSE curves for target localization.
-This property is especially advantageous in real-time or dynamic environments, where delays in target estimation could affect subsequent system responses.
-Moreover, the joint formulation ensures coherent updates between sensor and target updates throughout the optimization process, reducing the risk of error accumulation that may arise from treating the two stages separately.
-These results support the practical value of the proposed JCNL model in scenarios where real-time inference and coherence across multiple localization tasks are essential.